jeanslack/Videomass/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: 'Thanks for taking the time to submit a bug report!
-Please include the following information:'
+about: ''
 title: ''
 labels: ''
 assignees: ''

 ---

+## Thanks for taking the time to submit a bug report!
+Please include the following information:

 **What operating system are you using?**
 Name and version of the operating system you were using when you encountered the bug